 The acute enteric infection that has caused several outbreaks worldwide in recent years is known as cholera, otherwise called as violent dysentery.
 It has widely affected those locations with a less potable supply of water, or those with inaccessible basic needs, and most especially those crowded places with lack of sanitation and hygiene practices.

-Cholera is transmitted through fecal- oral route, more likely the ingestion of directly or indirectly fecal contaminated water or food by soiled hands, utensils or mechanical carrier like flies.
+Cholera is transmitted through fecal-oral route, more likely the ingestion of directly or indirectly fecal contaminated water or food by soiled hands, utensils, or mechanical carriers like flies.
 A person who is infected by this illness can transmit the organism through his feces or vomitus.
-So, obviously, the diagnosis for this enteric infection is through fecal analysis.
+So, obviously, the diagnosis for this enteric infection is through a fecal analysis.
 But, presently, the availability of the new rapid diagnostic test (RDT) is a promising way of early diagnosis.
 However, it is still being verified by the WHO to be utilized.

-The extremely short incubation period of cholera pertaining to a few hours to five days with average of 3 days has marked its deadly threat to those infected to it; considering that its mild form causes no symptoms at all.
-That is why it could result to severe dehydration, coma and death if left untreated.
+The extremely short incubation period of cholera pertaining to a few hours to five days with an average of 3 days has marked its deadly threat to those infected to it; considering that its mild form causes no symptoms at all.
+That is why it could result in severe dehydration, coma, and death if left untreated.

 - Acute colicky pain of the abdomen

 - Fever, which may or may not be present

 - Marked mental depression